bstillitano/BSMediaPicker/README.md

 ## Features

+- [x] Able to set picker source on the fly (camera, documents, library) as an array
 - [x] Able to set picker type on the fly (photo only, video only, photo and video)
 - [x] Pre-built UI (no customisation....YET)
 - [x] Implements the default UIImagePickerControllerDelegate and UIDocumentPickerDelegate into a handy single MediaPickerDelegate